Mike-Honey/sars-cov-2-genomes/README.md

 From [gisaid.org](https://gisaid.org) we gather their EpiCoV metadata dataset.
 For most countries, this dataset is the most complete and up-to-date available.
 This can be added to with gisaid search results (e.g. for the most recent samples), downloaded in "Patient status metadata" format.

 The AA Substitution values for each gisaid sample can be used as a filter, either independently or together with GISAID's PANGO lineages.
+Their frequencies and trends over time can be compared on the frequency page.

+From [nextclade](https://nextclade.org) we classify the gisaid samples to obtain the nextclade pango lineage, plus the AA & nucleotide insertions, deletions & substitutions, frameshifts and reversions (using the nextclade cli tool).
+These attributes can be used as a filter for any analysis.
+Their frequencies and trends over time can be compared on the frequency page.

-I'm following the visualisation style I first saw presented by [Trevor Bedford](https://twitter.com/trvrb/status/1392132870064381956?s=20).
+I'm mainly following the visualisation style I first saw presented by [Trevor Bedford](https://twitter.com/trvrb/status/1392132870064381956?s=20).
 The main feature are clean, simple line charts, filtered by default to the top 5 countries/locations in the selected data.
 For each chart point, the frequency of that lineage + mutation in the last 7 days is calculated, always comparing to all the sequencing data available for that country/location.

+Other visualisations include interactive drill-down tables to compare mutations, and an interactive map that can be "played" over time - to help understand the geographic spread of any sub-set of samples.

 In this project, the data is presented in an interactive data visualisation tool: [Power BI](https://powerbi.microsoft.com).
-This allows interactive filtering of the data in the table, for easier analysis.
+This allows interactive filtering of the data and presentation in multiple formats, for faster easier analysis.

 GISAID citation:
 Elbe, S., and Buckland-Merrett, G. (2017) Data, disease and diplomacy: GISAID’s innovative contribution to global health.
 Global Challenges, 1:33-46.
 DOI:10.1002/gch2.1018  PMCID: 31565258